Phuang malai: Uses

 In addition to the use of the malai as offerings, gifts, and souvenirs, malai have many more functions.
 They can be used to decorate throne halls and houses.
 Malai can also be hung on Thai musical instruments to pay respect to the masters of those instruments and for good luck and success in a performance.

+Malai are often put on vehicles to ensure protection from accidents.

 Bamboo garlands

 Thai bamboo garlands are decorative woven offerings sometimes used as a substitute for floral garlands and as a way to hang other offerings.
 Bamboo garlands are part of the tradition of Phu Thai people in the village of Kut Wa in Kuchinarai District, Kalasin Province, in the northeast of Thailand.
 Bamboo garlands are also used in the festival of Buddhist Lent during the Thai rainy season, called "Bun Khao Pradap Din" or "Bun Phuang Malai Ban Kut Wa".

 Bamboo garland ceremony, Kut Wa, Thailand

 To celebrate Phu Thai, the villagers of Kut Wa create ornate garlands and form a procession around Wat Kok to display their handiwork, with dancing, singing, and rhythmic drumming.